openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

 Known issues
 ============

-#.
-Ensure your controller nodes have access to the public internet to allow for correct Python module
-   installation required by the Fuel plugin
+1. Ensure your controller nodes have access to the public internet to allow for correct Python module installation required by the Fuel plugin

-#.
-If you environment is deployed with multiple controllers for HA, you cannot run all the
-   Cinder Volume services at the same time in Active-Active mode
+2. If you environment is deployed with multiple controllers for HA, you cannot run all the Cinder Volume services at the same time in Active-Active mode

-#.
-There are specific changes that need to be made to the local deb packages.
-More details can be found
-   in the Pure Storage/Mirantis Reference Architecture.
+3. There are specific changes that need to be made to the local deb packages.
+More details can be found in the Pure Storage/Mirantis Reference Architecture

 Appendix
 ========

-#. `OpenStack Cinder Driver for Pure Storage Flash Array <http://stackalytics.com/report/driverlog?project_id=openstack%2Fcinder&vendor=Pure%20iSCSI%2FFC%20Storage>`_
+1. `OpenStack Cinder Driver for Pure Storage Flash Array <http://stackalytics.com/report/driverlog?project_id=openstack%2Fcinder&vendor=Pure%20iSCSI%2FFC%20Storage>`_

-#. `Pure Storage Flash Array User Guide <http://community.purestorage.com/ekgav24373/attachments/ekgav24373/pure-storage-knowledge/294/1/Purity%204.5%20FlashArray%20User%20Guide.pdf>`_
+2. `Pure Storage Flash Array User Guide <http://community.purestorage.com/ekgav24373/attachments/ekgav24373/pure-storage-knowledge/294/1/Purity%204.5%20FlashArray%20User%20Guide.pdf>`_